July 3, 2018

 Needless to say, I’ve been pursing my lips since the late 90s.

-The Art of Identifying Vintage Clothes
+The Art of Identifying Vintage Clothes-Pro Tip

 It’s not always easy to identify the era in which a vintage garment was made.
 It’s a very tricky and daunting task indeed, especially when there are no tags attached.
 And that’s the case with a lot of garments from the 1930s-1950s.
 Clothes were often handmade, or perhaps the tags simply did not survive the wear and tear of time.